tewendel/interkit-masterarbeit/sites/docs/src/content/guides/contribute/theme.svelte.md

 Required knowledge: Javascript.

-You can also create a cusom javascript in `static/theme/global.js`.
+You can also write custom Javascript Code in `static/theme/global.js`.

 ### README.md